-Among the best places to visit in Trentino, in fact, are not only the beautiful towns in the Dolomites.
+One of the favorite regions of several hiking tours to Italy, among the best places to visit in Trentino is not only the beautiful towns in the Dolomites.
 Some of the things we enjoyed the most were visiting cities like Trento, Bolzano, Merano, and Levico, as well as famous tourist resorts such as Riva del Garda.
 Find here some of the best cities in Trentino Alto Adige and what to do in each of them when planning your trip to Italy.

 To visit Trento, two or three days would be enough, depending on how much you want to see.
 But if you are planning a longer holiday in Trentino, it makes for a great starting point as it’s well-connected with many other places by train and bus.